danielmaangi/2019-nCoV/README.md

 # 2019-nCoV
-This code pulls data from a Johns Hopkins University Repository CSSEGISandData Made Changes
+This code pulls 2019-nCoV data from a Johns Hopkins University Repository CSSEGISandData
-2019-nCoV Data